Aceearly1993/SymphonyRecompTranslation/README.md

 # Todo:

-- The rest of the README.MD
+- The rest of the README.MD ... eventually.